The dementia community is larger than you might imagine:

 Libraries should never forget their patrons with memory loss.
 We hope these ideas and resources will help to enable you to start bringing library services to this deserving, but often underserved, segment of you community.

-Please feel free to join LSDA (there are no fees) by going to our LS4DA Google Group, our LS4DA Facebook page, or the LSDA community via ALA Connect.
-These are forums to exchange information, provide training, and give each other support on the journey of serving the dementia community.
+Please feel free to join LSDA (there are no fees) by subscribing to our Dementia Services listserv (hosted by Library Juice Academy), following our LS4DA Facebook page, and joining our LSDA community via ALA Connect.
+These are forums to exchange information, provide training, and support one another on the journey of serving the dementia community.